 On top of that, the game already provides for many sensible, realistic events that shake up attack order and attack number.
-These include attack opportunities lost due to stunning, readying, AOD, closing distance, etc.; attacks forestalled due to evaluation or aiming, feinting, etc.; and extra attacks due to AOA, rapid strikes, etc. In other words, the carved-in-stone ABABAB order of attacks was never a problem to begin with!
+These include attack opportunities lost due to stunning, readying, AOD, closing distance, etc.; attacks forestalled due to evaluation or aiming, feinting, etc.; and extra attacks due to AOA, rapid strikes, etc. In other words, the alleged stiff “ABABAB” sequence of attacks doesn’t exist to begin with!

 Stick with turn order as written in the rules, and you’ll avoid the extra house-rule rolls needed to juggle order, while you still enjoy plenty of variation in attack order through meaningful events like the above, and preserve the tactical choices that were designed for the turn system.